illescasDaniel/SimplePrefs/README.md

 // You must call the `load` method here, or use `loaded` when creating the shared instance
 // AppFilePreferencesManager.shared.load()

-AppFilePreferencesManager.shared.age = 20 // Optional(20)
+AppFilePreferencesManager.shared.value.age = 20 // Optional(20)
-AppFilePreferencesManager.shared.isDarkModeEnabled // false
+AppFilePreferencesManager.shared.value.isDarkModeEnabled // false

 AppFilePreferencesManager.shared.save() // saves preferences
 // On iOS you may call the `save` method in